raulskat/Redis-Implementation/docs/project_guide.md

    - Recommended: `redis-cli` or `nc` for manual testing.
 2. **Documentation**
    - Read `docs/architecture.md` and `docs/redis_parity_design.md`.
+   - Use the concept dictionary in `docs/concepts/` when you need background on C patterns, modules, or tooling.
    - Update relevant docs for new features/changes.
 3. **Testing**
    - Unit tests (to be added) for modules.